pramonow/android-kotlinnumberextensions/README.md

 | Inverse       |X            |X            |V            |V           |
 | Round         |X            |X            |V            |V           |

+You can also check the extensions provided by calling

+    var integerNumber = 5
+    var msg = integerNumber.check() //It will return message for types and provided extensions
+    //It is usable for any object that extends Number (except for Number itself)

 Calling it as simple as

     var integerNumber = 5;